peterelekes/peterelekes/README.md

 - 📈 I'm always looking for new challenges and ways to improve myself.

 ## About Me
 When I'm not coding, I enjoy playing the piano and consider myself a bit of a jazz musician 🎹🎶.
-I'm also an avid video game player 🎮 and love exploring new games and genres.
+I'm also a self-proclaimed competitive video game player 🎮.

 ## 💻
 - C/C++, Java, Python